humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-19-css-media-queries-in-javascript-part-2.md

 ## Conclusion

 CSS media queries in JavaScript are a bit more complicated than I first expected, but still quite useful.
-I don&#8217;t think it&#8217;s appropriate to polyfill `matchMedia()` giving the strange bugs that are still abound, effectively preventing you from even using the native code the same way across browsers.
+I don't think it's appropriate to polyfill `matchMedia()` giving the strange bugs that are still abound, effectively preventing you from even using the native code the same way across browsers.
 A facade, on the other hand, insulates you from the bugs and changes that are likely to occur going forward.
 Now go forth and use CSS media queries to their potential&#8230;in JavaScript.

 ## References

   1. [CSS media queries in JavaScript, Part 1][1] by me
-  2. [Rob Flaherty&#8217;s tweet][2]
+  2. [Rob Flaherty's tweet][2]
   3. [matchMedia() MediaQueryList not updating][3]
   4. [matchMedia() listeners lost][4]
   5. [matchMedia polyfill][5] by Paul Irish